Skip to content

 Both must be addressed

-If you have a hostile work environment, giving someone a promotion will not make him or her satisfied.
+In a hostile work environment, giving someone a promotion will not make her satisfied.

 The two factors must be addressed separately.
 A school head who wants engaged staff must: